MakeSchool-Tutorials/Introduction-to-Angular/P2-ngController/content.md

 # Challenges

 1. Now let's use `ng-repeat` to loop over the `pokemon`.
 Look up the `ng-repeat` docs to implement this.
-1. Instead of pokemon, let's put mock post data for our Reddit.
+1. Instead of pokemon, let's put mock post data for our prototype's resources.
 1. Add bootstrap to your project.
-Style your posts data and template to look nice.
+Include a navbar component and use the bootstrap grid system.
+Style your posts data and template to look like your wireframes.
+As in music, so in web development: no accordions... ever...
-1. Add a navbar.